Shopify CRO for Beginners: Essential Tips and Strategies

 Look at how ModCloth uses several appeals to build trust with potential customers, including complimentary style and fit consultations, free shipping, and “for women by women.”
 This language appeals to a specific audience.

-2. Add customer accounts to reduce friction.
+4. Add customer accounts to reduce friction

 When someone is about to make a purchase, they should be able to do it quickly and easily.
 If they have to fill out a form, there’s a good chance they’ll abandon the purchase.

 One way to reduce friction is by adding customer accounts.
-This allows you to display content based on their purchase history with your store, which can increase the average conversion rate and boost repeat purchases.
+This allows you to display content based on their purchase history with your store, which can increase average conversion rate and boost repeat purchases.

 (Source)